Six Secrets to Creating a Great Hospital Art Committee

 A White Paper by

-American Art Resources
+Founder of American Art Resources

 Art committees fall into three categories: the great, the just ok and the totally disfunctional.
 Obviously, every hospital sets out to have not only a good but a really great committee that can produce an exceptional art program in a professional expeditious manner.